-Both important topics- both discussed by someone important to Next Level Plumbing!
+Both are important topics- both discussed by someone important to Next Level Plumbing!
 Take it away BayMaxx!

 Another example!
 I have been told by friends that some people flush their cat litter or feces down the toilet!
 Not a good idea!
 This is because there are bad parasites in cat feces that can be harmful to humans!
-The litter can also cause issues in your drains since it wont flow out of the pipes under your house like it should!
-So be careful and throw it away the correct way!
+The litter can also cause issues in your drains since it won’t flow out of the pipes under your house as it should!
+So be careful and throw it away from the correct way!

 Topic 2: Man’s Best Friend, but not always the Plumbers!

 I see that the boy being chased is not a plumber- but please pretend he is!
 We pets love to be a help to you- ok that is not all true- cats do not help anyone… only dogs help.
 See how the dog in the left picture is helping?
 We love to do this for our parents and family, and even if we are willing to play nice in the sandbox with other people and animals, it is our job to protect our home and family from the bad people!
 So, like the pup on the right, sometimes we mistake a little human dressed as Batman, or a plumber like Byron, or the mailman, as a bad guy!

 Parents of pups???
 Please do us, and any technician coming into your house, a favor and keep us from accidentally protecting when we’re not supposed to!?!
 Byron has had many experiences where dogs have chased him out of the house.
 He does not want to be bitten, and he does not want to be chased, but he cannot do his job if the dog and its humans will not let him!
 He has also had many people tell him “My dog is very nice!
 He will not bother you!”
 It is not always true though… It will be nice if mom is standing nearby watching, but if she leaves I tend to forget to be nice and go back to being guard dog!
 Some plumbers/technicians truly do not mind dogs!
 But it is best to be courteous.